โ† Back to Blog

 New: Parlay HQ

-Parlay HQ is a widget that lives at the bottom of the Value Finder โ€” your one-stop shop for building and optimizing parlays.
+Parlay HQ is a floating widget available on every tab in the suite โ€” your one-stop shop for building and optimizing parlays.
 It has two tabs: Build (manually pick your legs) and Optimize (let the math find the best combinations for you).

 Adding Legs